 Embryo adoption programs treat the process as an adoption.
 The prospective adoptive families have many of the same protections and guidelines as an adoption of a biological child.
 There is a home study, legal contracts, post-adoption support, and education.
 The donor family and prospective adoptive family can decide whether the adoption is open or closed and the level of communication that will exist, just as with a private domestic adoption.

 Currently in the United States, according to the Embryo Adoption Awareness Center, there are seven embryo adoption agencies (or adoption agencies that offer an embryo adoption program.

 3. What Is the Process to Adopt an Embryo?

 The process has similarities and differences from a traditional adoption.
 The prospective adoptive family must complete a home study, utilize an adoption agency or adoption attorney for the legal documents, and complete post-adoption education.
 The differences are that the adoptive parents may be able to choose their donor family and the legality is different.
 Frozen embryos are considered property, so the embryo belongs to the government under property law.
 The frozen embryos belong to the prospective adoptive parents once they are legally transferred to the family, not when implanted.
-There is obviously the medical process which goes along with the embryo adoption and differs from a traditional adoption.
+There is obviously the medical process that goes along with embryo adoption and differs from a traditional adoption.